apache/commons-fileupload/CONTRIBUTING.md

   + Create minimal diffs - disable _On Save_ actions like _Reformat Source Code_ or _Organize Imports_.
 If you feel the source code should be reformatted create a separate PR for this change first.
   + Check for unnecessary whitespace with `git diff` -- check before committing.
 + Make sure you have added the necessary tests for your changes, typically in `src/test/java`.
-+ Run all the checks with `mvn` or at least `mvn clean verify` to assure nothing was accidentally broken.
++ Run all the tests with `mvn clean verify` to assure nothing else was accidentally broken.

 Making Trivial Changes
 ----------------------

-The JIRA tickets are used to generate the change log for the next release.
+The JIRA tickets are used to generate the changelog for the next release.

 For changes of a trivial nature to comments and documentation, it is not always necessary to create a new ticket in JIRA.
 In this case, it is appropriate to start the first line of a commit with '(doc)' instead of a ticket number.